jens-koster/the-free-data-stack/README.md

 Each stack is given a name defined in configuration file, specifying the folder names of services in the stack.
 A python CLI is created to run docker compose in each folder, it changes the current directory before calling docker compose so relative paths can be used.

 # Pipeline notebooks
-The notebooks making up the pipelines (extract, bronze, silver and gold) go in a separate repo; https://github.com/jens-koster/pipe-dreams.
+The notebooks making up the pipelines (extract, bronze, silver, gold, etc) go in a separate repo; https://github.com/jens-koster/pipe-dreams.
 This keeps tfds clean and is also the lab for doing things by the book, there's a ton of commit hooks linting and sorting things.
-That gets a bit tedious for the tfds repo, I know I should ...mea culpa.
+That gets a bit tedious for the tfds repo, I know, I should have that here as well ...mea culpa.

 There's the papermill service to execute these parameterized notebooks form s3 and deliver the result on s3.
 Might require some love and attention but it all worked nicely from airflow DockerOperator at one point...